 As a Host, your earnings may be subject to U.S. income taxes.
 We expect all Hosts to comply with the tax regulations in your area, and encourage you to consult a tax professional if you need advice on reporting your income.

-1099-K: If your payouts have totaled more than $20,000 and/or you have received over 200 Hipcamp bookings (total, including cancelations) in a calendar year, Hipcamp will reach out to you to complete a W-9 form so we can process a 1099-K tax form for your account.
-We’ll provide this form to you via email or, if you prefer, can mail your 1099-K directly to you -- just give us a shout at email@example.com.
+1099-K: If your payouts have totaled more than $20,000 and you have received over 200 Hipcamp payouts in a calendar year (which is unlikely as we process payouts weekly), Hipcamp will reach out to you to complete a W-9 form so we can process a 1099-K tax form for your account.
+We’ll provide this form to you via email or, if you prefer, can mail your 1099-K directly to you -- just file a support ticket to request it in the mail.

 1099-MISC: Hipcamp processes payments on your behalf and you as a Host are not a contractor, so we do not issue 1099-MISC forms for hosting on our platform.
 Because we know it would be a helpful resource, we may begin providing summary documents by default in the future although this is not required.
 In the meantime, if you'd like a copy of all money transfers made to you through Hipcamp for your own records, reach out to firstname.lastname@example.org and we can send that your way at any time.